Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Multimedia/Motion Detection/Motion Detection with On-Screen Display in Callback.rst

 -------
 In this example, we will be using Ameba Pro2 development board to detect motion and highlight it on a RTSP video stream.
 Motion Detection is achieved by comparing the RGB information of each image frame captured from the on-board camera sensor (JX-F37P).

-The following examples shows how Motion Detection and the On-Screen Display is used.
-The main difference between the two examples is where the Motion Detection results are processed.
-“CallbackPostProcessing” uses a callback function, while “LoopPostProcessing” deals with the results in the loop function.
+The following example shows how Motion Detection and the On-Screen Display is used, where the Motion Detection results are processed using a callback function.

-1. LoopPostProcessing
-2. CallbackPostProcessing

-Open one of the Motion Detection examples in “File” -> “Example” -> “AmebaMultimedia” -> “MotionDetection” -> “LoopPostProcessing”.
+Open one of the Motion Detection examples in “File” -> “Example” -> “AmebaMultimedia” -> “MotionDetection” -> “CallbackPostProcessing”.

 |image01|